 Q. How long have you been dyeing carpets ?

 A. Dyemasters has been re-dyeing carpets since 1979.
-We are not a franchise, which means you get a highly personalized service.
+Experience is the most important skill of dyeing carpets.
+We are not a franchise, which means you get highly personalized service.
 Unfortunately, we only are able to service the Southern California area.

 Q. What does “IICRC” Certified mean?

-A. It means a generally one-week carpet dyeing course was taken and a certificate of completion is issued, indicating one is now a “certified” carpet dyer.
+A. It means a one or two-week carpet dyeing course was taken, and a certificate of completion is issued, indicating one is now a “certified” carpet dyer.
 It looks great in advertising, but unfortunately, it takes a great deal more experience than that to master the art and skill of carpet dyeing.

 Q. How long will the dye last ?

 A. The dye will last for the remaining natural life of the carpet, with the exception of fading which occurs naturally on all carpets eventually.

 A. Not very likely.
 This type of work is as demanding as any other trade – if not more so.
 Once in a great while, someone may get lucky; but this is rare.
 Even professional carpet cleaners that receive some training, quite often get into trouble.
 There are reasons why there are only a very few carpet color correctors; and even a smaller number that are really good at it.